 About Kehoe Law Firm, P.C.

-Kehoe Law Firm, P.C. is a multidisciplinary, plaintiff-side class action law firm specializing in securities fraud, breaches of fiduciary duties, and corporate misconduct.
-Collectively, the firm’s partners have served as Lead Counsel or Co-Lead Counsel in high-profile cases that have recovered more than $10 billion for both institutional and individual investors.
+Kehoe Law Firm, P.C. is a nationally recognized, plaintiff-side class action firm dedicated to protecting investors and consumers from fraud and misconduct.
+Our attorneys have served as Lead or Co-Lead Counsel in major securities cases, recovering over $10 billion for institutional and individual investors.

-Kehoe Law Firm’s legal services are provided on a contingency-fee basis, meaning clients are not responsible for any fees or litigation expenses.
+Kehoe Law Firm’s class action legal services are provided on a contingency-fee basis, meaning clients are not responsible for any fees or litigation expenses.

 SEND US A MESSAGE